mathias/dotfiles/README.md

 I believe in having as few bash functions, aliases, etc. as possible.
 Others do not agree, so they won't find this useful.
 At one point my system was configured with the Hashrocket [dotmatrix](https://github.com/hashrocket/dotmatrix) repo, but I've since whittled it away until there's nothing left.
 There were too many functions and aliases in that config, and the git prompt function is particularly slow compared to the builtin __git_ps1 variable now available.

 The directory layout of this repo is inspired by [Zach Holman's excellent dotfiles](https://github.com/holman/dotfiles) repo, even though I don't use any of his actual config.
-You can read about why having a good set of dotfiles is important on Zach's blog. [http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/)
+You can read about why having a good set of dotfiles is important on Zach's blog. [http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/) My [vim config](https://github.com/mathias/dotfiles/blob/master/vim/.vimrc) is heavily inspired by the structure of [@begriff's vim config](https://github.com/begriffs/dotfiles/blob/c05413b1976f8aed1051883bb8dfa588cd8e119a/.vimrc) but I don't use leader commands, so I used the basic structure while adding my own config.

 Organization
 ------------